Soon after Jesus’s crucifixion, were traditional witnesses testifying that Jesus appeared to them alive from the dead?

 This page analyzes 5 reasons to agree:

-This helps show that the traditional witnesses were testifying to Jesus's appearing to them for the obvious reason: it's a straightforward example of a traditional witness—in fact a group of witnesses including Mary and the other women—all testifying to experiencing it first hand.
+This helps show that the traditional witnesses were testifying to Jesus's appearing to them for the obvious reason: it's a direct example of a traditional witnesses—specifically, a group of them, including Mary and the other women—all reporting firsthand experience.

 But no…